Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 While trying to reverse engineeer the packet we deduced that the first 12 bits are used as a preamble to syncronize the local time with the remote time.
 The next 4 bits are used to encode the synchronization and the remaining bits are used to encode the message being sent.
 The packets are being sent in 30 second intervals which gives us a 30 second window to send out a message.
 The message is sent out using the same protocol as the sensor would send it out and is intepreted by the sensor.
 The message is then decoded and displayed on the screen.
 #### Packet Manipulation
+Building on our replay attack and the decoding of the signal using URH , we can further try to modify the packets using signal generator packet.
+After changing values randomely in the data part of the packet we were able to send out a modified packet  which was decoded by the sensor and displayed on the screen.
+This was achieved by sending out a modified packet with the same preamble thus allowing the receiver to identify the signal .